Peleliu: Guernica of Paradise

 Peleliu: Guernica of Paradise (ペリリュー -楽園のゲルニカ-, Periryū -Rakuen no Gerunika-) is a Japanese manga series written and illustrated by Kazuyoshi Takeda.
 It was serialized in Hakusensha's seinen manga magazine Young Animal from February 2016 to April 2021 and has been collected in eleven tankōbon volumes.
 A spin-off manga titled Peleliu Gaiden was serialized in Young Animal in July 2021 to June 2025.
-An anime film adaptation produced by Shin-Ei Animation and Fugaku is set to premiere in December 2025.
+An anime film adaptation produced by Shin-Ei Animation and Fugaku premiered in December 2025.

 Synopsis

 The story is set on the island of Peleliu taking part in the Battle of Peleliu during World War II and follows Private Tamaru during the summer of 1944.
 Unfortunately for Tamaru, a young soldier simply wishing to become a mangaka, he will quickly find himself in the heart of a terrible battlefield, where 10,000 Japanese soldiers will do their best to resist the onslaught of 40,000 American soldiers.
 Their only instruction: resist until the last.